cah6/cah6.github.io/_posts/technology/2019-04-20-nix-haskell-3.md

 open docs/index.html
 ```

+I know this method isn't for everybody, but if you have strong counter-opinions to doing this you probably have enough knowledge or desire to host the docs folder elsewhere.

 ### All together now

 All this means that I usually have a number of terminals (in my case iTerm split windows) open: